Learning Experiences

 Progressive Care Unit

-The Progressive Care Unit is an elective, one month learning experience designed to provide experience in the management of higher acuity disease states.
+The Progressive Care Unit is an elective, 1 month learning experience designed to provide experience in the management of higher acuity disease states.
 Residents will gain experience in managing select drips for the treatment of hypertensive crisis, diabetic ketoacidosis, end stage heart failure, atrial fibrillation, and severe sodium disorders.
 The resident will practice as the decentralized pharmacist for the floor and become fully integrated into the interdisciplinary team which includes nursing, respiratory therapy, physical therapy, hospitalist, and case management.

-Research
+Research Project

 Each resident will conduct a residency research project.
 The residents will be provided with a list of topics early in the residency year.
 Each of the topics will identify an area specific to our institution that could positively impact patient care or the medication-use system.
 Residents will work with a preceptor and/or project advisor to complete the project by all assigned deadlines.
 Project results are required to be presented as a poster at the Tennessee Society of Health System Pharmacists (TSHP) and in a platform format at a regional residency conference or in another forum considered appropriate.
 The project will be written in manuscript format suitable for submission to a peer-reviewed journal.